Wi-Fi at the Branches

 I see a warning message about certificates when I open my browser.
 What should I do?

-This message is generated by Internet Explorer to warn you that the security certificate being presented by our hotspot is not from a known certificate agency.
+Internet Explorer generates this message to warn you that the security certificate being presented by our hotspot is not from a known certificate agency.
 That is OK.

 I can’t see the KFPLibrary network.
 What should I do?